unicode-org/message-format-wg/exploration/exact-match-selector-options.md

 ### Option A. `:select`

 Pros:
 - The same as ICU MF1's keyword.
-We have implementation experience.
+Users have implementation experience.
+  Might fascilitate easier migration from MF1?
+- Not overly specific, so can conceptually fit with "non-exact" matching.

 Cons:
 - Somewhat generic name.